diskoverdata/diskover-docs/source_files/task_panel.md

 ### Validate Task Worker Presence

-🔴 &nbsp;Ensure the presence of at least one online task worker under the **Status** column.
+🔴 &nbsp;To ensure the presence of at least one online task worker, select **Workers** tab at the top, and then use the **Status** column to validate.

 ![Image: Tasks Management System](images/task_panel_worker_status.png)

+<p id="create_index_task"></p>

 ### Create an Indexing Task

-This is your last step to start your first index!
-Keep in mind that some configurations may still require customization, even if we haven’t reached those steps yet.
+**This is your last step to start your first index!** Keep in mind that some configurations may still require customization, even if we haven’t reached those steps yet.

 The configuration for indexing tasks varies between **Posix File Systems** and **S3-based object storage**.